 Training programs for certified first responders are widely available through professional organizations, colleges and universities.
 In many cases, these programs can be used as a jumping-off point for becoming an emergency medical technician (EMT) or paramedic.
 Courses and training programs typically prepare students for certification, which is required for this position.
+Here are some common concepts taught in first responder courses:

 List of Common Courses